Skip to contents

 install.packages("xgboost")

-Note that xgboost, unlike randomPlantedForest, requires matrix input and does not support categorical predictors.
+Note that xgboost requires matrix input and does not support categorical predictors.

 x <- as.matrix(mtcars[, -1])